Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 Customers have the option to deploy this solution with PostgreSQL or Cosmos DB.
 Consider the following when deciding which database to use:
 - PostgreSQL enables a relationship-based AI solution and search indexing for Retrieval Augmented Generation (RAG)
-- Cosmos DB is a NoSQL-based solution for chat history
+- Cosmos DB enables chat history and is a NoSQL-based solution.
+With Cosmos DB, Azure AI Search is used for storing extracted documents and embeddings.

 To review PostgreSQL configuration overview and steps, follow the link [here](docs/postgreSQL.md).